 Prey Lang Wildlife Sanctuary

 Located in Stung Treng province is the last major lowland rain forest on the Southeast Asian mainland.
 The forest cover approximately 5000 square kilometers and is located west of the Mekong River in the northern part of Cambodia.
 It is home to 250,000 inhabitants, many from the indigenous Kuy people of Cambodia, plus numerous threatened animal and plant species.
 Prey Lang is home to a wide range of mammals, birds, bats and reptiles.
 Several of Prey Lang’s animal species are threatened because their natural habitats are being destroyed.
 In May 2016 the Cambodian Prime Minister Hun Sen signed a sub-decree turning 4.320,000 square kilometers of Prey Lang into a Wildlife Sanctuary.
 The sanctuary includes forest areas in Stung Treng, Kampong Thom, Kratie and Preah Vihear.
 The project is specifically implemented in Stung Treng area.
-Sansom Mlup Prey launched the IBIS Rice Program in Prey Lang Wildlife Sanctuary in 2019.
+Sansom Mlup Prey launched the IBIS Rice Program in Prey Lang Wildlife Sanctuary in 2019, below is the data for 2022:

 Siem Pang Wildlife Sanctuary